 Thousands of people died along the way.
 It was, one Choctaw leader told an Alabama newspaper, a “trail of tears and death.”

 The Indian-removal process continued.
 In 1836, the federal government drove the Creeks from their land for the last time: 3,500 of the 15,000 Creeks who set out for Oklahoma did not survive the trip.

-By 1840, tens of thousands of Native Americans had been driven off of their land in the southeastern states and forced to move across the Mississippi to Indian territory.
-The federal government promised that their new land would remain unmolested forever, but as the line of white settlement pushed westward, “Indian country” shrank and shrank.
-In 1907, Oklahoma became a state and Indian territory was gone for good.
+By 1840, tens of thousands of Native Americans had been driven off of their land in the southeastern states and forced to move across the Mississippi to Indian Territory.
+The federal government promised that their new land would remain unmolested forever, but as the line of white settlement pushed westward, “Indian Country” shrank and shrank.
+In 1907, Oklahoma became a state and Indian Territory was considered lost.